joejoe04/potential-improvements/README.md

 https://github.com/wp-media/imagify/issues/898 - Allow to search users by name/surname/part of the email

-https://github.com/wp-media/imagify/issues/714 - When scheduling a cancellation, quota is reseted when it shouldn't
+https://github.com/wp-media/imagify/issues/714 - When scheduling a cancellation, quota is reset when it shouldn't

-https://github.com/wp-media/imagify/issues/123 - Style “already compressed” message as info instead of warning

 https://github.com/wp-media/imagify/issues/886 - Allow admins to increase available quota by any value